Emotional Intelligence Benchmark for LLMs

 You can reproduce these results or run the benchmark on your own models with the EQ-Bench repo on Github.

-A new metric has been added to the leaderboard to measure "GPT-isms" or "GPT-slop".
+The "Slop" metric measures words that are typically over-used by LLMs (also known as GPT-isms).
 Higher values == more slop.
 It calculates a value representing how many words in the test model's output match words that are over-represented in typical language model writing.
 We compute the list of "gpt slop" words by counting the frequency of words in a large dataset of generated stories (Link to dataset).

 Some additional phrases have been added to the slop list as compiled from similar lists around the internet.